jimmi-aylesworth/Security-Validation/Ransomware Testing/code_encoder/README.md

    `Encoded : [...]` line.
 2. *Harden phase* — replace STEP 1's literal **and** STEP 2's `xor_encode`
-   call with a hardcoded `let encoded_command: Vec<u8> = vec![...];`, then delete the cleartext and the debug `println!`s.
+   call with a hardcoded `let encoded_command: Vec<u8> = vec![...];`, then delete the cleartext and the debug `println`s.

 **As currently written, phase 2 was never done.** The code still:
 - keeps the cleartext string literal in the source (so it's in the compiled